 The church is strongest in any society when Christians know what the Bible teaches about faith in Jesus Christ and the life principles that help them live in their society as God’s instruments of love and peace.

-CAS is guided by a philosophy that makes us helpers and not primary leaders.
-From the beginning we have sought to assist Safaa Fahmi and his workers with funding, teachers and wisdom gathered from our experiences with similar mission works.
-Under Safaa’s leadership, Egyptian Christians design and implement the educational and benevolent work that has developed through CAS.
+Christian Arabic Services is guided by a philosophy that makes us helpers and not primary leaders.
+From the beginning, we have sought to assist Safaa Fahmi and his workers with funding, teachers, and wisdom gathered from our experiences with similar mission works.
+Under Safaa’s leadership, Egyptian Christians design and implement the educational and benevolent work that has developed through Christian Arabic Services.

 Tradition holds that Mark, writer of the second gospel, went to Egypt and planted Christian Churches.
-The Coptic Orthodox church claims to be the spiritual descendant of Mark’s missionary labors.
-(The word, “Coptic” means “Egyptian.”)
-They differ from the Eastern Orthodox (Byzantine) and Roman Catholic churches in their view of Christ’s divinity.
-The Coptic church claims that Jesus was exclusively divine, while the Western and Eastern Churches teach that Christ was both human and divine.
+The Coptic Orthodox Church claims to be the spiritual descendant of Mark’s missionary labors (the word “Coptic” means “Egyptian”).

 Muslim forces defeated Cairo and Alexandria in 642.
 Largely a Coptic Christian nation, the majority of people under duress converted to Islam by the ninth century.

-The Twentieth Century Egyptian monarchy was overthrown in 1952 and a constitutional form of government was established creating a secular state.
+The twentieth century Egyptian monarchy was overthrown in 1952 and a constitutional form of government was established, creating a secular state.
 Non-Islamic religions are tolerated.
-Christians are at a disadvantage in employment, business and in civil matters.
-Financial rewards are offered to those who convert to Islam.
+Christians are at a disadvantage in employment, business, and civil matters.
+Yet, Jesus is always greater than any and all governments.